-You can apply to us to change your tenancy to a joint tenancy.
+You need consent from us if you wish to add a joint tenant to your tenancy agreement.
 We have a form for you to complete to become joint tenants.
 You can pick it up from our Office.
-The joint tenancy will come into effect once we grant permission in writing and you both sign the Tenancy Agreement.

 You can exchange your house with a North View tenant or even someone who is a tenant of another social landlord.
 If you want to exchange your house you must write to us first and ask for our permission.
 We will also need information from the person that you wish to exchange with.